forrestbradbury/MakerLab/README.md

     - open-inquiry project pre-proposal
     - open-inquiry project Lab Journal
   - Folders for data and images used in the above documents
-- [equipment-list-options](equipment-list-options):  spreadsheet giving suggested options for sets of course equipment
-- [grading-forms](grading-forms):  assessment forms for four course assignments (currently in Microsoft Word format)
-- [instructor-materials](instructor-materials):  materials that may help in adapting these materials, including:
-  - example schedule for a full course (168 hours of student work time)
-  - untested example schedule for a smaller course component (60-80 hours of student work time)
-  - some other recommendations
-- [video_lectures-presentations](video_lectures-presentations):  links to videos, including:
+- [4_video_lectures-presentations](4_video_lectures-presentations):  links to videos, including:
   - lectures for students
   - conference presentation(s) on course methods & results
   - online 3rd party videos related to the Maker movement
+- [5_grading-forms](5_grading-forms):  assessment forms for four course assignments (currently in Microsoft Word format)
-- [todo-list](todo-list):  a "to do" list for ideas of expanding and improving the materials (which is parallel and probably not synchronized with the GITHUB repository development)
+- [6_todo-list](6_todo-list):  a "to do" list for ideas of expanding and improving the materials (which is parallel and probably not synchronized with the GITHUB repository development)

 ## Acknowledgements